randthought/craft-conf-2017/psychological_safety/internal_talk_psicology_safety.md

 "Safety.
 The idea that teams and individuals need safety to be able to collaborate"

 Countinuos delivery = continuos colaboration
 -> Psycology safety.
-The act of feeling the protection of people the safety people to feel brave and to learn in any environment but the more we use this practise the more conflic we create between teams.
+The act of feeling the protection of people, the safety people to feel brave and to learn in any environment but the more we use this practise the more conflic we create between teams.

 Leader could improve psicological safety by: Participatory management or Inclusive management Also A clear team structure where members understand their role on the team and Strong relationships between cohesive team members is important to achieve it.